Hengle/Nexus-Security.github.io/content/posts/2016-09-09-secure-erase-with-ishredder-6-619.md

 Secure Erase with iShredder 6 6.1.9 Military Edition APK For Android

-With military level security, the iShredder â¢ data shredder (eraser) application which securely deletes data leaving it unrecoverable and protects malicious people.
+With military level security, the iShredder ¢ data shredder (eraser) application which securely deletes data leaving it unrecoverable and protects malicious people.
 **Characteristics:**
 \* Certified deletion algorithms
 \* Safely replace the free space (internal memory and sc card)